The First Nations 102: Understanding a Culture

 There are four cardinal points on the medicine wheel that represent the four directions each with a different color and meaning.
 The four directions also mean the four aspects of life- physical, mental, emotional and spiritual.
 They also represent the four stages of life: childhood, youth, maturity and elder.

 The Metis are aboriginal people of mixed heritage who are predominantly French and First Nations.
-Although there are Metis with Scottish and English mixed with First Nations heritage as well.
-They were a new race of people created by the marriages of the French to First Nations people during times of early settlement and still stand strong as a nation today in Canada.
+Although there are people with Scottish and English mixed blood people, but they are not considered French Metis and are usually aligned with the politics of Britain.
+The Metis were a new race of people created by the marriages of the French to First Nations people during times, especially the peaceful settlement of Acadia New France, of early settlement and still stand strong as a nation today in Canada.

 The Metis can be found predominantly across the prairie provinces and have a particularly strong nation in the province of Manitoba.
 Manitoba was the central focus during the mid 1800s rebellions with the First Nations to preserve land and ways of life in western Canada.
-Louis Riel was the very first aboriginal Metis M.L.A (Member of Legislative Assembly) that held an official government position who lead the rebellions that began in Manitoba.
+Louis Riel was the very first Indigenous Metis M.L.A (Member of Legislative Assembly) who held an official government position and lead the rebellions that began in Manitoba ending in genocide and captures at Batoche, Saskatchewan in 1885, by the King's Orange Army Militia, where later key leaders, Chiefs and Louis Riel, were condemned and executed for defending their identities and land in the west.

 Today, the Metis are also a proud nation of people who celebrate their heritage with stories, music, drumming, cultural foods, jigging, arts and crafts.
 They are often intermediaries in the community also defending a more natural way of life.
 Many work on cultural activities, on boards, volunteer organizations and to defend the First Nations.